LeondeGroot-dev/iwarz/README.md

-# iWarz is far from finished
+# iWarz work to do

 Things that should be improved
 - MySQL: Bases have a userId and a team.
 Team is not necessary; it can be read from the user (userId)